 If you choose to keep making loan payments,you need to contact your loan servicer to re-enroll in autopay or manually schedule payments online.

 Important: Make sure your loan servicer has your up-to-date address, email address, and phone number on file so you receive timely information about your loan.
+You will receive a billing statement or other notice at least 21 days before a payment is due once the suspension ends.

 Federal Student Loan Holders Enrolled in Autopay